rabiyatahseen/databricks-training/week1/README.md

 # 🚀 Conclusion

-Week 1 helped me build a strong foundation in SQL and database concepts.
+Week 1 I have learnt all the basics that are required. and build a strong foundation in SQL and database concepts.
 Through continuous practice and hands-on assignments, I improved my understanding of query writing, relational databases, joins, analytical SQL functions, and reporting techniques.
 This repository documents my learning progress and practical SQL exercises completed during the training program.